oemof/oemof-db/README.rst

     git clone git@github.com:oemof/oemof.db.git

-and can install it using pip3 with the -e flag.
+and you can install it using pip3 with the -e flag.

   .. code:: bash